c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 # DSC Configuration phases

-Let's talk about the phases your configuration named `Europa` will go through, this is very important to understand.
+Before we go further, let's talk about the phases your configuration named `Europa` will go through, this is  very important to understand.
 So grab a cup of coffee or tea and let's dive in.
+Tere are two phases you will be dealing with when working with DSC Configuration:

+## The Authoring and Staging Phase
+## The Enacting and Reporting Phase

+We will dive into each phase.

+### The Authoring and Staging  Phase
+This phase is all about preparations, this is where we can write configuration documents that explicitly define what and how the resources should be configured on the targeted system(s), as a matter of fact since in the beginning of this article we have been using the **authoring** and the **staging** phase.

+### The Enacting Phase
+This phase is when we apply the staged configuration to the system(s) the staged configuration.

+### The Reporting Phase
+You staged your configuration, you applied it, but of course you want to keep track for any configuration drift, this is where the **reporting** phase becomes handy.